 Lions of Judah have the opportunity to "reach higher," adding precious gems to their Lion pin as they increase their annual gift:

 Lion of Judah Endowment (LOJE) is for those Lions who wish to create a lasting Jewish legacy for the future.

 The Pomegranate Society recognizes women who make a commitment of at least $1,800 in their own name to Women’s Philanthropy Campaign.
 One of the seven fruits named in the Bible, the pomegranate is said to contain 613 seeds, one for each of the mitzvot, or commandments, found in the Torah.

-The Pearl Society recognizes women who make a commitment of at least $180 in their own name to Women’s Philanthropy Campaign.
-The Pearl Society was started in Hartford and has now become a national model for Federations across the country.
+The Pearl Society® level of giving recognizes women who make a commitment of at least $180 in their own name to Women’s Philanthropy Campaign.
+It was started in Hartford and has now become a national model for Federations across the country.

 As a woman's annual gift grows, her commitment can be distinguished by an additional pearl charm: